 Side-effects depend mainly on the extent of the cancer spread.
 The main side-effects result from removal of the thyroid gland with patients requiring life-long thyroid hormone (thyroxine) replacement therapy.

 The parathyroid glands, which are separate organs from the thyroid gland, are located behind and attached to the thyroid and can be completely removed by the surgery causing hypoparathyroidism.
 Treatment for hypoparathyroidism will require vitamin D and calcium supplements.
 However, in some cases, one of the parathyroid glands can be preserved in the body, preventing the occurrence of hypoparathyroidism.

 There are general risks of surgery and anaesthesia, which should be reviewed by the surgeon or anaesthetist.
 Further rarer side-effects can include damage to a nerve found near the thyroid gland in the neck, which can affect or alter a patient’s voice (causing a hoarse voice).
 If a patient has any questions about these possible side-effects, they should discuss them with their doctor or surgeon.

 In a small number of patients the surgery may not remove the entire tumour and there may be some remnant, which would require further treatment.

-If the thyroid gland is removed, the patient will need to take thyroid hormone supplement tablets for life to replace the hormone no longer being produced.
+If the thyroid gland is removed, the patient will need to take thyroid hormone supplement tablets for life to replace the thyroid hormone (thyroxine) no longer being produced.
 All thyroid hormone levels will need to be monitored with regular blood tests.

 If diagnosed with familial medullary thyroid cancer, it is important to be aware that there is a chance that siblings may also carry the gene mutation and there is a 50% chance of passing the gene onto children.
-It is therefore important to speak to your doctor for more advice about the genetic testing of any existing or future children.
+It is therefore important to ask your doctor for more advice about the genetic testing of any existing or future children.

-Last reviewed: Dec 2014
+Last reviewed: Oct 2019